 The Fund invests in countries or regions whose economies are heavily dependent upon trading with key partners.
 Any reduction in this trading may have an adverse impact on the Fund's investments.
-Through its holdings of securities of certain issuers, the Fund is specifically exposed to Asian Economic Risk, European Economic Risk and North American Economic Risk.

 Risk of Investing in Developed Countries.
 The Fund's investment in developed country issuers may subject the Fund to regulatory, political, currency, security, economic and other risks associated with developed countries.
 Developed countries tend to represent a significant portion of the global economy and have generally experienced slower economic growth than some less developed countries.
 Certain developed countries have experienced security concerns, such as terrorism and strained international relations.
 Incidents involving a country's or region's security may cause uncertainty in its markets and may adversely affect its economy and the Fund's investments.
 In addition. developed countries may be adversely impacted by changes to the economic conditions of certain key trading partners, regulatory burdens, debt burdens and the price or availability of certain commodities.